driessenslucas/researchproject/README.md

 The efficacy of training a virtual Radio Frequency (RF) car in a simulation environment hinges significantly on the choice of reinforcement learning (RL) techniques.
 This document explores various RL methods, assessing their suitability for the nuanced requirements of RF-car training, with an emphasis on navigating complex environments.

+### Executive Summary

+My tests concluded that the Double Deep Q-Network (DDQN) is the most suitable technique for my application.
+It didn't need many episodes to be able to solve the environment efficiently.

 #### Reinforcement Learning Techniques Overview

 1. **Deep Q-Network (DQN)**